 Recruitment |

-Spring 2025 Recruiting Timeline
+Spring 2026 Recruiting Timeline

 Interest MeetingWe will provide an introduction to Bell Tower Capital Management, an overview of Junior Analyst responsibilities, and answer questions regarding the recruiting process.

-Please wear business casual attire January 14th @ 5pm in Nelson 2406 |
+Please wear business casual attire January 20th 5-6 PM in Nelson Hall Room 1120 |

 Admission ExamOne-hour pitch exam administered via email on a publicly-traded company chosen by the Leadership Team.
 Pitches should demonstrate financial analysis, fundamental business understanding, and valuation techniques.

-January 20th and 21st |
+January 26th and 27th 8-9pm |

 Final Round InterviewTop exam performers will be extended

 30-minute behavioral and technical interviews conducted by the Managing Director and Director of Equities to test exam understanding and general financial acumen.
-January 23rd and 24th |
+January 29th and 30th |

 Recruitment FAQ